Måbødalen bus accident

 The Måbødalen bus accident or Måbø Canyon bus accident was a bus crash on 15 August 1988 during the descent from Hardangervidda into the Måbø Valley on the way to Bergen, Norway.
 The bus collided with the concrete arch at the exit of the Måbø Tunnel on Norwegian National Road 7.
 Of the 34 passengers aboard, 15 were killed.
 In addition, the bus driver died from his injuries 12 days after the crash.

-Accident
+Crash

 The bus was a Volvo B58 built in 1977 and owned by the Swedish company "All the Way".
 It had been chartered for a school trip, carrying fifth graders from Kista in Sweden to Bergen, from where they were scheduled to continue to Shetland.

 Twelve of the passengers who died were children, while three were parents.
 The 44-year-old driver, Kent Sören Byström, was recovered alive from the wreck and was able to testify to investigators, but he succumbed from his injuries on August 27 at a hospital in Stockholm.

 The tragedy was deeply felt in Norway and Sweden, becoming one of the deadliest disasters in Norwegian history and one of the worst in Scandinavian history.